Strike Offenses (Three Strikes)

 California’s “three-strike” law is one of the harshest

 sentencing regimes in the country.
-Having a prior “strike”
+A prior “strike” on your

-on your record increases the length of the sentence for a subsequent crime.
+record increases the length of the sentence for a subsequent crime.
+The

-The later crime does not need to be a “strike” or even a violent
+later crime doesn’t need to be a “strike” or even a

 It must be a felony or a “wobbler” – a crime that is

 sometimes charged as a felony and sometimes as a misdemeanor.
 A straight

 misdemeanor conviction will not be subject to the strike sentencing rules,